This article has been updated from a previous version.

 Used cars will generally produce lower insurance rates, too, especially if the parts they’re made with are less technologically sophisticated — making them typically less costly to replace.
 Of course, it’s not as simple as “older model = lower rates” because there are several factors that contribute to how much you’ll pay.
 If the older car had a high theft rate, for instance, there’s the potential to get lower insurance rates on a new car.

 But with auto insurance rates on the rise, buying used is an attractive option.
 According to J.D.
 Power’s 2019 Auto Insurance Satisfaction Study, the national average premium has increased by $298 — with Alberta seeing the biggest jump, at $326.
 There are several reasons for the rise in prices, including an increase in auto insurance fraud and theft.
-The pressure on the industry has increased to the point that Alberta decided not to renew its 5% auto insurance rate cap earlier this month.
+The pressure on the industry has increased to the point that Alberta decided not to renew its 5% auto insurance rate cap in September 2019.
 Much of this is out of consumers’ hands, so it’s important to do your research and see if buying used could net you a lower rate.

 While a used car won't cost you as much upfront, it’s a good idea to have the vehicle inspected by a reliable mechanic to ensure you won’t be pouring money into it for repairs down the road.
 Sometimes, used cars can become just as expensive as new ones if they require significant repairs and maintenance.